 Non accessible content

-On some pages there is no option to skip repeated content.
-This fails WCAG 2.1 level A success criteria 2.4.1 (bypass blocks).
-We'll try to fix this issue by March 2021.
+Some pages on the site include “empty” headings which means there is no test for a screen reader to relay to the user.
+This fails WCAG 2.1 level A success criterion 1.3.1 (Empty headings).
+We’ll try to fix this issue by September 2022.

-Some pages have the same link text going to different destinations, so people might not know the difference.
-Some image links are missing alternative text stating the purpose of the link.
-These fail WCAG 2.1 level A success criteria 2.4.4 (link purpose, in context).
-We'll try to fix this issue by March 2021.
+Some links are missing alternative text stating the purpose of the link.
+These fail WCAG 2.1 level A success criterion 2.4.4 (link purpose (in context)).
+We'll try to fix this issue by September 2022.

-Some forms contain check boxes or buttons that are not grouped and named.
-This fails WCAG 2.1 level A success criteria 3.3.2 (labels or instructions).
-We'll try to fix this issue by March 2021.
+One page on this site contains a form element without a descriptive text label.
+This fails WCAG 2.1 level A success criterion 3.3.2 (labels or instructions).
+We'll try to fix this issue by September 2022.

 We believe that the cost required to fix some of these issues may be a disproportionate burden within the meaning of the accessibility regulations.